Hayward Nishioka: Career

 Nishioka competed in Kata in the 1962 All-Japan National Championship.
-Nishioka won a Gold Medal for judo at the 1967 Pan American Games.
+Nishioka won a gold medal for judo at the 1967 Pan American Games.
 He won five consecutive national championships from 1965 to 1970.
 He ranked 5th in the world in 1965 and 1967.
 He is a former world team member and world team coach for judo.
 He is known for his gripping skills and techniques.

 Nishioka currently teaches Judo at Los Angeles City College.
 On January 13, 1987, Rorion, Royler and Rickson Gracie came to Nishioka's judo school.
 Nishioka, at the age of 44, demonstrated to Rickson Gracie (age 28) a number of judo throws.

 One of his students was Yuji Okumoto, who is known as Chozen Toguchi in The Karate Kid Part II and Cobra Kai.

 Nishioka earned a black belt in Karate under trainer Tsutomu Oshima.
 He is a two-time Black Belt Hall of Fame member.
-He is a 9th degree black belt in judo.
-Nishioka is a Class A rated national coach and a Class A rated International Judo Federation referee.
+He is a 10th degree black belt (as of April 2024) in judo.
+Nishioka is a Class A-rated International Judo Federation referee.